Azure/azure-sdk-for-net/sdk/cognitivelanguage/Azure.AI.Language.Conversations/README.md

 ### Extract PII from a conversation

-To detect and redact PII in a conversation, you can use the `AnalyzeConversationsOperation` method overload with an action of type `PiiOperationAction`:
+To detect and redact PII in a conversation, you can use the `AnalyzeConversationsAsync` method overload with an action of type `PiiOperationAction`:

 ```C# Snippet:AnalyzeConversation_ConversationPii
 MultiLanguageConversationInput input = new MultiLanguageConversationInput(